9/11 Memorial Tickets And Tours In Nyc

 9/11 Memorial

-As you move through the space beneath the World Trade Center, you will pass into Foundation Hall, the main room of the Museum, the most prominent feature of which is known as the 'Last Column'.
-This was the last piece of the building to be removed during the World Trade Center rubble removal effort, and is covered with inscriptions and signatures of those involved in the Ground Zero recovery effort.
+• As you proceed through the space beneath the World Trade Center, you will pass into Foundation Hall, the Museum's main hall, whose most prominent feature is the "Last Column.
+It was the last piece of the building to be removed in the Twin Towers rubble removal effort, and is covered with inscriptions and signatures of those who participated in the Ground Zero recovery effort.

-Buy your tickets for the National 9/11 Memorial & Museum
+Reserve your ticket for the National 9/11 Memorial & Museum

-The museum's two main exhibits are In Memoriam, which pays tribute to the victims of the 2001 terrorist attacks and those of the 1993 attack that also took place at the World Trade Center, and September 11, 2001, a minute-by-minute chronology of what happened that day and a reflection on how the world we live in today has been shaped by the attacks on the World Trade Center.
+• September 11, 2001, a minute-by-minute chronology of what happened that day and a reflection on how the world we live in today has been shaped by the attacks on the Twin Towers.

-Throughout the museum, you will find a collection of 60,000 objects salvaged from the rubble of the Twin Towers through which the story of 9/11 is told through various perspectives, including first-person accounts, documents, and belongings.
+Throughout the museum, you will find a collection of 60,000 objects salvaged from the rubble of the Twin Towers, telling the story of 9/11 from various perspectives, including first-person accounts, documents, and belongings.

-Buy your tickets for the National 9/11 Memorial & Museum
+Reserve your ticket for the National 9/11 Memorial & Museum

 9/11 Museum at night| ©onas mer